Butora Altura Review

-This shoe has plenty of obvious nods to the TC Pro with both its performance and in general appearance, so this review will deal mostly with its advantages and shortcomings in regards to the TC.
+This shoe shows plenty of obvious nods to the TC Pro with both its performance and general appearance, so this review will deal mostly with its advantages and shortcomings relative to the TC.
 In general, shoes of this style are decent for edging, great in wide cracks, and have a flat and comfortable fit.
-If you're climbing very technical single pitches, check out the fantastic La Sportiva Kataki or the Scarpa Instincts.
-While not as comfy as the Altura, they edge well and are much more sensitive.

-The Alturas are stiff, maybe even stiffer than the TC Pros.
+The Alturas are stiff, even stiffer than the TC Pros.
 If sized correctly, you can stand on small edges for a long time, which is perfect for hours of low angle climbing in Yosemite Valley, Tuolumne Meadows, or Squamish.
-If you're used to a softer shoe, then you're going to have an adjustment period of getting used to trusting small edges with such thick, clunky shoe, but stick with it, because you'll be rewarded with all-day comfort.
+If you're used to a softer shoe, then you're going to have an adjustment period to get used to trusting small edges with such thick, clunky shoes.
+Stick with it, however, and you'll be rewarded with all-day comfort.

-Comparing the Altura's edging prowess with the TC Pro is challenging for a couple of reasons.
-The Altura's hemp lining and additional stiffness make it harder to size correctly than the TCs, and they require a longer break-in period.
-We know exactly how to size TCs so that they'll stretch just enough for all-day comfort with minimal sacrifice to edging power.
+Comparing the Altura's edging prowess with the TC Pro is difficult because they feel pretty different.
+The Altura's hemp lining and additional stiffness make it harder to size correctly, and they require a longer break-in period.
 After a few months climbing in the Altura, we're still breaking them in, and they're still getting better.
 Butora uses it's proprietary Neo Fuse sticky rubber, and our testers feel like its a touch softer than the Vibram XS edge used on the TC Pro.

 The plush, padded tongue of the Alura offers excellent protection in cracks hand sized and up.
 The rand is situated higher up on the sides of the shoe than the TC Pro's, and so far we haven't had any delamination issues like we occasionally have with the TCs.

 In thin cracks, the Alturas suffer from the same shortcomings as the TC.
-The high volume toe in comfortable, but it makes the toe too thick for cracks that are tight hands (#1 camalot) or smaller.
-The La Sportiva Kataki is our favorite pure crack climbing shoe because of its low volume toe, and edging capabilities for when the cracks are so thin you have to use small chips and smears on the face.
+The high volume toe is comfortable, but it makes the toe too thick for cracks that are tight hands (#1 Camalot) or smaller.

-These shoes are built like tanks and $35 less expensive than TC Pros.
+These shoes are built like tanks and less expensive than TC Pros.
 If you don't mind suffering through the long break in period, you'll be rewarded with a very durable shoe that resoles well.
-Like the Butora Acro, the Alturas are an excellent value, something we really appreciate in an era where most high-end climbing shoes are approaching the $200 mark.
+We believe the Alturas are an excellent value, something to appreciate in an era where most high-end climbing shoes are approaching the $200 mark.

-We'll keep climbing in the Alturas, since the more they break in and the better they feel, becoming more precise over time as they soften up.
-We wanted these to feel like $155 versions of the TCs.
+We'll keep climbing in the Alturas, since the more they break in the better they feel, becoming more precise over time as they soften up.
+We wanted these to feel like less expensive versions of the TCs.
 They're not, and don't expect the same fit or performance out of the box.
 We put these side by side with a brand new pair of TCs, and our lead tester could hop on the techiest of faces and pretty much climbed as confidently as he would with a worn-in pair.
 Not so with the Alturas.
 They're going to take some time before they start feeling really good.
-One 5.13 crushing fan of these shoes joked that they really break in around their third resole.
 Just keep that in mind the first time you put a pair on.
-After a lengthy intro, they're a great alternative to the TC Pro, especially if you're having trouble finding the right fit with TC, or you want a very durable shoe for guiding or long, easy climbs.
+After a lengthy intro, they're a great alternative to the TC Pro, especially if you're having trouble finding the right fit with the TCs, or you want a very durable shoe for guiding or long, easy climbs.

 — Matt Bento